-I teach in the Department of Philosophy at The University of Chicago, where I’m a lecturer and Assistant Director of Undergraduate Studies.
+I teach in the Department of Philosophy at The University of Chicago, where I’m Assistant Instructional Professor and Assistant Director of Undergraduate Studies.
 My areas of specialization include political philosophy, ethics, philosophy of race, and feminist philosophy.
 My current research focuses on topics such as masculinity, the moral justifiability of capital income, and reparations for historical injustice.
 I also have strong interests in the philosophy of economics.

 Much of my research has to do with egalitarian relationships—why they’re important, and what exactly they look like in specific practical contexts.
 Read more about my academic work here.